Begins March 6, 2017

 Information obtainable online includes:

-Additionally, WEBstudent is available for general use to view the Schedule of Course Offerings for Summer 2012, Fall 2012, and Spring 2013.
+Additionally, WebAdvisor is available for general use to view the Schedule of Course Offerings for Summer 2017, Fall 2017, and Spring 2018.
 "Sections Offered by Term" is not restricted by User ID and password, and is accessible to all users.

-Students can self-register online beginning at the time and date they are authorized, providing that they have consulted with their academic advisor and received permission to self-register using WEBstudent.
-For specific dates and times for WEBregistration, review the information previously distributed by the Office of Registration and Records.
+Students can self-register online beginning at the time and date they are authorized, providing that they have consulted with their academic advisor and received permission to self-register using the Monmouth University Portal, myMu and WebAdvisor.
+For specific dates and times for WEBregistration, review the information previously distributed by the Office of the Registrar.
 In addition, specific WEBregistration Online Instructions are available online as is a WEBregistration Tutorial.

 NOTE: Should we experience any technical difficulties during WEBregistration, it will be closed down.
 In-person registration will continue as scheduled.